Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Wendy Buckingham / Creator, Life Coaching Professionally

 When you start coaching, your head is packed with information and coaching scripts and you may feel a bit nervous and unsure when it comes to going live with real clients.

-So there are huge benefits in having someone more experienced to hold your hand and give advice as you get started, and continuing to be there for you once you are established.
+So there are huge benefits in having someone more experienced to hold your hand and give feedback and advice as you get started and, if you need, continuing to be there for you once you are established.

 And knowing you have another qualified, experienced and

 empathic coach who you can check in before and debrief after the

 session makes those early or tricky sessions so much easier and less confronting.